henryswain/CRUD-vacation-planner-midterm/README.md

 Then, run `source ./venv/bin/activate` to activate the virtual environment.

-Once inside the virtually environment, run `pip install -r requirements.txt` to install the necessary dependencies to run the application.
+Once inside the virtually environment, run `pip install -r backend/requirements.txt` to install the necessary dependencies to run the application.

+Then navigate to the backend directory by running `cd backend`

 Finally, run `uvicorn main:app --reload` to run the application.
 Press command+click on the port number to view the app in the brower.